Navigator Of The Seas accidents and incidents

-The inconvenience was caused by a collision between fuel barge and crude oil tanker.
-The accident lead to partial sinking of the barge and leaking over 150,000 gallons (nearly 570,000 litres) of fuel from the tanker, casing spillage in the Galveston Bay.
+The inconvenience was caused by a collision between fuel barge and a crude oil tanker.
+The accident led to the partial sinking of the barge and leaking over 150,000 gallons (nearly 570,000 liters) of fuel from the tanker, causing spillage in the Galveston Bay.
 The Carnival and Royal Caribbean liners delayed their dockings in Galveston TX.

 |15 August 2012||Crew / Passenger Injuries and Overboards|

 (sexual) On August 15, 2012, a female passenger was sexually assaulted by a male crew.
 The incident happened on January 1, 2012, during a New Year cruise to Eastern Caribbean, and it was partially captured on CCTV video.
 The woman filed a federal lawsuit.
 On the morning of Jan 1, she had gone to an open deck’s whirlpool.
 She asked a crew for a towel.
 He led her into a bathroom and raped her.
 The CCTV footage showed her following the crew into the room, then her trying to escape and him dragging her back inside.
 She slipped away and reported the incident to the security staff.